GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 // stdout or stderr.
 Use the io.Writer instead. func exampleSnippet(w io.Writer, projectId, filePath string) {
     // Snippet content ...
+    // Using the io.Writer looks like this: fmt.Fprintf(w, "The answer is %v\n", 42)
 }
 {{< /tab >}}
 {{< tab header="Node.js" >}}